Curriculum & Tracks

 Methods and theories in interdisciplinary thinking and research emphasizing: 1) the interrelationships of the disciplines; 2) the importance of synthesizing art, theatre, literature, music, philosophy, and religion in a cultural context; and 3) the critical examination of issues arising from fields outside the humanities that have significant impact on the synergy with the humanities.

 HUM 610.
 Methods and Theories in the Study of Religion

 A survey of major theories and methodologies in the academic study of religion from a historical perspective.

-*One of the HUM 591-596 sequence courses (if not fulfilled in undergraduate coursework).
+AND one of the following (if not fulfilled in undergraduate coursework)*:

-*Students without one of the Humanities 591-596 sequence in their undergraduate coursework may be required to take one of these as part of their required courses.
+* Students without either HUM 590 or HUM 595 in their undergraduate coursework (or a course in the HUM 591–596 sequence, if taken prior to Fall 2021) may be required to take one of these as part of their required courses.

 Core Areas Courses

 These are the courses that vary based on the specific concentration.

 HUM 650-03: A Graduate Internship is strongly recommended to all students in our Program.
 It is a program requirement ONLY for the concentration in Public Humanities.
 In this course, students work independently, with supervision, with a campus or community institution or organization on a short-term basis to share and further develop their specific knowledge and skill-sets.
 More information is provided in the appropriate section in the following pages.

 FOREIGN LANGUAGE REQUIREMENT